emmycodingawards/CSCI41_Journey-to-the-Beyond/README.md

 HASH TABLE:

--Using STL, unordered_map
+- Using STL, unordered_map
--Used to store information about astronauts
+- Used to store information about astronauts
--astro.h header file for our "astro" class declaring astronauts with 4-digit ID (int), name (string), health (int), time_on_rocket (float)
+- astro.h header file for our "astro" class declaring astronauts with 4-digit ID (int), name (string), health (int), time_on_rocket (float)
--Associative will be Astro class and key will be ID (int)
+- Associative will be Astro class and key will be ID (int)

 Graphical Interface::